functions-lab/MAMBAS-MobiCom2024/README.md

 **UHD**

-UHD 4.5.0 is recommended, and in this case, you can skip [Step 1](./5g-protocol-implementation).
+UHD 4.5.0 is recommended, and in this case, you can skip [Step 1](./5g-phy-implementation).

-## 5G Protocol Implementation
+## 5G PHY Implementation

-This 5G protocol implementation measures the over-the-air metrics, SNR, EVM, BLER, BER and etc, under an over-the-air USRP setting.
+This 5G PHY implementation measures the over-the-air metrics, SNR, EVM, BLER, BER and etc, under an over-the-air USRP setting.

-You can find the codes in the folder [5g-protocol-implementation](./5g-protocol-implementation), and eventually you can implement the SNR-MCS curves as shown in Fig. 8 in the paper (shown below).
+You can find the codes in the folder [5g-phy-implementation](./5g-phy-implementation), and eventually you can implement the SNR-MCS curves as shown in Fig. 8 in the paper (shown below).

 ![alt text](exp_sb2_rate_snr.png)